aeternity/protocol/contracts/aevm.md

  * Describe return values
  * Describe how the key value stores are encoded

-# WTFVM
+# FTWVM

-The Warded Typed Functional Virtual Machine is used to efficiently and safely execute contracts written in the Sophia language.
+The Functional Typed Warded Virtual Machine is used to efficiently and safely execute contracts written in the Sophia language.

-The WTFVM machine is Warded.
+The FTWVM machine is Warded.
 This means that all arithmetic operations are checked for overflow and underflow if applicable.
 The machine has a signed arbitrary large number type so for most operations there should be no overflow.

-The WTFVM machine is typed.
+The FTWVM machine is typed.
 Every instruction and every instruction argument has a type.
 All argument types are checked when a contract is called.
 All data is tagged with the types.

-The WTFVM machine is functional.
+The FTWVM machine is functional.
 The machine supports the execution of functional languages with tagged data, automatic memory management and garbage collection.

-The WTFVM is a virtual machine the instructions are on a higher level than pure memory references.
+The FTWVM is a virtual machine the instructions are on a higher level than pure memory references.

-[TODO: Full description of the WTFVM]
+[TODO: Full description of the FTWVM]

-## The AEternity Virtual Machine AEVM
+## The AEternity Ethereum Virtual Machine AEVM

 The AEVM is a version of the EVM: https://github.com/ethereum/yellowpaper